TabulateJarl8/randfacts/README.md

 [![GitHub issues](https://img.shields.io/github/issues/TabulateJarl8/randfacts.svg)](https://GitHub.com/TabulateJarl8/randfacts/issues/)

 Randfacts is a python library that generates random facts.
-You can use `randfacts.getFact()` to return a random fun fact.
+You can use `randfacts.get_fact()` to return a random fun fact.
 Disclaimer: Facts are not guaranteed to be true.

 # Installation